 Easterns Automotive Group is a family-owned Used Car Dealership that opened in 1988.
 With the slogan Where Your Job is Your Credit®, Easterns became one of the DMV’s premier Car Dealerships.
-Eastern has sold over 140,000 used vehicles in its over 30-year history.
-Easterns operates 7 retail locations around DC, Maryland, and Virginia with a 120,000 sqft corporate headquarters and centralized reconditioning facility in Sterling, VA.
-At Easterns, giving back isn’t optional it’s a part of their DNA.
+Easterns has sold over 140,000 used vehicles in its over 30-year history.
+They operate seven retail locations around DC, Maryland, and Virginia with a 120,000 sqft corporate headquarters and centralized reconditioning facility in Sterling, Virginia.
+At Easterns, giving back isn’t optional it’s part of their DNA.
 Easterns makes it their job to give back to the community that has kept them in business for over 30 years.
 Easterns Automotive Group is proud to be a force for good in our community.

 Communities need help now more than ever.
 The COVID-19 pandemic has affected how many people do normal, everyday things.
 A trip to the grocery store used to seem run of the mill but has larger implications for the eldery and immunocompromised.
 Akshath Mahajan and Maneesh Vallurupalli started Project Support Initiative for this very reason.
 This group deploys volunteers to gather supplies for those who can't.
 Akshath and Maneesh initially started in their neighborhood but began helping others in Northern Virginia.
 Now Project Support Initiative has 19 chapters across the US and two worldwide.
 Although the group doesn't request monetary donations, volunteers are in need of PPE to help wipe down the groceries and keep themselves safe.
 Easterns Automotive Group was honored to provide 1000 units of PPE to Project Support so they can continue doing this valuable work.